 - urban engagement non-urban environments

 - climate impact on weather patterns

 - environmental awareness

 - community action

 - change making

-The Program chairs will include among other artists and academics: Ricardo Dal Farra, Mary Neubauer and Leah Barclay.
+The Program committee will include among other artists and academics: Ricardo Dal Farra, Sabine Feisst, Mary Neubauer, Garth Paine, and Leah Barclay.

 Information on the program, keynote speakers, featured guest artists and scholars, registration, travel, and accommodation will be announced soon.